pmk808/GoDictionary/README.md

 - Display pronunciations in standard and IPA formats.
 - Provide audio pronunciations for words.
 - List idioms related to the searched word.
+- Save words to a list and view saved words without refreshing the page.

 ## Technologies Used
 - **Frontend**: React, CSS